Fun restaurants in NYC for kids

 Consider this your ticket to the Mad Hatter’s Tea Party.
 At this cute café (the largest and first of three locations), little ones can enjoy service tailored especially for them.
 Breakfast and brunch are prime time for visits—you can order delicious omelets, eggs, scones, smoked salmon benedict and a variety of pancakes and waffles.
 On their all-day menu, you’ll find delicious sandwiches (think curried chicken salad, black forest ham and gruyere, tuna melts, BLT) and tasty tea service options.

 Got a star-struck kid?
 The funky chain of celeb-worshipping restaurants offers American food (including kid faves like cheese pizza and spaghetti) in a tourist-saturated setting.
 Little ones will love checking out the restaurant's iconic Hollywood memorabilia from famous films—flicks like Planet of the Apes, Titanic, Terminator and Wayne’s World.
-Be prepared: Entrees can get a little pricey (some around $35).
-But you probably knew this before coming to Times Square.
+Be prepared: Entrees can get pricey, but you probably knew this before coming to Times Square.

 From the ambiance to the portions, everything is larger than life at this amped-up diner!
 Kids eight and under can order from their very own menu, which includes hot dogs and chocolate chunk mini pancakes, then check out the pop culture memorabilia that lines the walls while they wait for their food (there are also Trivial Pursuit cards at many tables to keep the wait feeling short).
 Most adult entrees are between $15 and $20!
 Bring your whole clan for one of the monthly family trivia nights, or throw your child’s next birthday bash in the restaurant’s party room (they’ll even provide balloons).

-The kids’ menu at this Southwestern spot features lots of reasonably-priced dishes, including the famed Frito Pie ($6–$7), which little ones will enjoy eating straight out of the bag.
-Other old frontier-themed favorites include “corndoggies” ($6) and pulled pork sammys ($6), served with French fries and corn on the cob.
-Finish off a gut-busting meal with the “#1 best dessert ever,” a sharing-sized ice cream sundae ($7.95) that looks like a baked potato.
+The kids’ menu at this Southwestern spot features lots of reasonably-priced dishes, including the famed Frito Pie, which little ones will enjoy eating straight out of the bag.
+Other old frontier-themed favorites include “corndoggies” and pulled pork sammys, served with French fries and corn on the cob.
+Finish off a gut-busting meal with the “#1 best dessert ever,” a sharing-sized ice cream sundae that looks like a baked potato.

 This stylish joint opened in August 2010 and harkens back to the good ol' days of family road trips—and significantly lower fuel prices.
 At first, the auto-body shop and gas station theme may strike you as less than appetizing, but the onetime garage serves up an inviting atmosphere along with some pretty choice patties, not to mention a lengthy gluten-free menu.